 Related products

-open blades Kratz-Barraquer Eye Speculum is a commonly used tool in visualizing the ophthalmologic surgical field.
+w/ wings Kratz-Barraquer Eye Speculum is a commonly used tool in visualizing the ophthalmologic surgical field.
 The speculum features open wire blades for atraumatic spreading of the lids.
 The variable compression of the spring allows the surgeon to adjust the degree of spreading.
-Both pediatric and adult sizes are available depending on surgical need.
+In addition, the speculum features wings for increased control during lid retraction.

 Guyton-Park Speculum